tannerbohn/tannerbohn.github.io/ideas.markdown

     - ~~train autoencoder on lots of random chunks from image, and create demo where you can "black out" pieces and have it inpaint~~
     - ~~generate image based on topic (colour, texture, etc.)~~
     - multiscale image generator
-  - Neuroscience/Meta
-    - how to avoid catastrophic learning?
-    - evolve strategy for neurons modifying their connections
-    - self-optimizing program/AI
-    - what function would "brain waves" have in an ANN?
-    - running memories in reverse during sleep is like creating explanative model instead of predictive one
   - pattern recognition
     - feed instances of pattern(s) through autoencoder, then use clustering algorithm to detect unique families of patterns
   - Math